 The firm’s new Corona charged aerosol detector (CAD) apparatus enables the routine detection and measurement of low-nanogram levels of organic impurities.

-Data from trials of CAD indicate that the system's isocratic high performance liquid chromatography (HPLC) capabilities can reproducibly and accurately measure non-chromophore and chromophore-containing impurities down to the 0.005 per cent level, independent of chemical structure.
+Data from trials of CAD indicate that the system’s isocratic high performance liquid chromatography (HPLC) method can reproducibly and accurately measured non-chromophore and chromophore-containing impurities down to the 0.005% level independent of chemical structure.

-ESA said that its system is the ideal complement to ultraviolet (UV) detection, because it allows the identification and characterisation of non-volatile and many semi-volatile compounds, which is of particular benefit for the identification of organic impurities.
+ESA said that its system is the ideal complement to UV detection, because it allows the detection of non-volatile and many semi-volatile compounds, which is of particular benefit for the identification of organic impurities.

-The firm also argued that the systems' robust, reliable design and plug-and-play functionality means that it can be incorporated into existing manufacturing setups and that minimal operator training is required.
+The firm also argued that the systems’ robust and reliable design and plug-and-play functionality means that it can be incorporated into existing manufacturing setups and that minimal operator training is required.